squasta/PackerAzureRM/README.md

 ---------------------------------------------------------------------------------------------------------

-Step 3 : Create Azure Infrastructure components that Packet needs to create a VM during the build Phase Packer needs :
+Step 3 : Create Azure Infrastructure components that Packet needs to create a VM during the build Phase then for testing a deployment of the image
+Packer needs :
 - a resource group
 - an Azure VNet